This content was last updated 18 December 2020

-- Short-term or long-term pay reductions: Temporary or permanent pay cuts may be agreed by staff to avoid redundancies in certain circumstances.
-It’s important to ensure that this pay is not below the National Minimum Wage.
+- Short-term or long-term pay reductions: Temporary or permanent pay cuts may be agreed upon by staff to avoid redundancies in certain circumstances.
+It’s important to ensure that this payment is not below the National Minimum Wage.

 In all cases, you must have the employee’s written consent unless their existing employment contract allows you to make these changes.

-If the period of short-time working or lay-off is over four weeks, or more than six weeks in a 12-week period, employees have a statutory right to treat themselves as dismissed by reason of redundancy and are entitled to a redundancy pay (unless the employer serves a counter notice stating otherwise where certain conditions are met.)
+If the period of short-time working or lay-off is over four weeks or more than six weeks in a 12-week period, employees have a statutory right to treat themselves as dismissed by reason of redundancy and are entitled to redundancy pay (unless the employer serves a counter-notice stating otherwise where certain conditions are met.)

 More questions about employment?